I know why people search “Why I Left eXp Realty” so often.

 Agents Aren’t Making Enough Money

-The first and perhaps the most apparent reason why some agents leave eXp is money.
+Money is the first and perhaps most apparent reason some agents leave eXp.

 The lack of it, that is.